kuzudb/dspy-kuzu-demo/README.md

 on which we generate embeddings must be easily distinguishable in vector space.
 One example of this is a concatenation of the laureate's name, the prize category, and the year of the prize.

-An example of the `pk` column that forms the primary key (unique idenfifier) for each laureate in source 2 is shown below.
+An example of the `pk` column that forms the primary key (unique identifier) for each laureate in source 2 is shown below.
 A similar `pk` column is created for source 1 too.
 ```
 ┌─────┬──────────────┬───────────────────────────┬────────────────────────┐